jmhutchison/QGIS-Training-Manual/vector_classification/label_tool.rst

 .. image:: ../_static/labels/007.png
    :align: center

-That's the font problem solved!
-Now let's look at the problem of the labels overlapping the points, but before we do that, let's take a look at the :guilabel:`Buffer` option.
+This solves the font problem, and now let's look at the problem of the labels overlapping the points, but before we do that, let's take a look at the :guilabel:`Buffer` option.